ankitagr01/llm_topic_modeling/README.md

     cd llama_topic_modeling
     ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it: (Python version:  3.9 or newer)
     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

+3. Install PyTorch with the appropriate CUDA version.

+   First, check your CUDA version.
+    ```bash
+    nvcc --version
+    ```

+   If `nvcc` is not available, you can check the CUDA version via the NVIDIA driver:
+    ```bash
+    nvidia-smi
+    ```
+   The CUDA version will be displayed at the top of the output.

+   Then, visit the [PyTorch installation page](https://pytorch.org/get-started/locally/) to get the correct installation command for your CUDA version.
+A minimum PyTorch version 2.0 is required.

+   For example, for CUDA 11.6:
+    ```bash
+    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
+    ```

+   For CUDA 11.7:
+    ```bash
+    pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu117
+    ```
+5. Verify the installation:
+    ```bash
+        python -c "import torch; print(torch.__version__); print(torch.cuda.is_available())"
+    ```
+    This should print the PyTorch version (2.0 or higher) and return `True` if CUDA is properly installed and configured.

-3. Install the required packages:
+5. Install the required packages:
     ```bash
     pip install -r requirements.txt
     ```
 ---

 ## Usage

 1. **HuggingFace token**: Put your huggingface token in /main.py which will be used to download the llama-3 models.